muschellij2/talkr/README.md

 ## Example

-We will pass in a command to sort the
+We will pass in a command to sort the data set.

 ``` r
 library(talkr)